ITpC/LAppS/README.md

 # LAppS - Lua Application Server

 This is an attempt to provide very easy to use Lua Application Server working over WebSockets protocol (RFC 6455).
-LAppS is a application server for micro-services architecture.
+LAppS is an application server for micro-services architecture.
 However it is build to be highly scalable vertically too.
 The docker cloud infrastructure (kubernetes or swarm) shall be used for horizontal scaling.

 It is in an alpha stage right now.
 As of today (13 April 2018) first lua application is running under LAppS.
 The WebSocket implementation is not yet 100% strict, though it is complient with RFC 6455 (see autobahn testsuite results in the link bellow).
 No WebSockets extensions are supported yet.